kubeflow/website/content/en/docs/components/pipelines/sdk/v2/v2-compatibility.md

 mode](http://bit.ly/kfp-v2-compatible), or join the Kubeflow Pipelines community.

 ## Before you begin

+1. Install [Kubeflow Pipelines Standalone](/docs/components/pipelines/installation/standalone-deployment) 1.6.0-rc.0 or higher.
+Note, support for other distributions is under development, see [Current Caveats section](#current-caveats).

 1. Run the following command to install Kubeflow Pipelines SDK v1.6.2 or higher.
 If you run this command in a Jupyter notebook, restart the kernel after installing the SDK.